vgadang/docker-jenkins/README.md

 # Jenkins Pipeline Base

 ## Introduction
 This provides Docker image for a base Jenkins pipeline that can be used by  applications.
-This is derived from the official dockerfile/jenkins image with suuport for java 8 applications.
+This is derived from the official dockerfile/jenkins image with support for Java 8 applications.
 Install docker on the host and follow the instructions below to get a base pipeline started.
 You can fill in the dtails of what each job of the pipeline does according to your requirements.

 ## Quick Start
 The following command should get you started pretty quickly.
 It has most of the pipeline steps covered and all you need to do is fill in the details.